 Accounting for all territorial emissions and carbon sinks is important for the development of climate action and policy.
-Like other countries, Sweden is required to report its climate impact to the UNFCCC and to the European Commission.
-One part is the emissions and removals of greenhouse gases from land use, land use change and forestry - LULUCF.
+Like other countries, Sweden is required to report its climate impact to the UNFCCC and also to the European Commission.
+One part of the reporting consists of emissions and removals of greenhouse gases from land use and forestry - LULUCF (Land Use, Land Use Change and Forestry).
 According to the EU's climate law, the net storage in this sector must increase by 2030, in Sweden's case by just over 3.9 million tonnes of carbon dioxide equivalents, or 10 per cent, compared with the average for 2016-2018.
+13

 However, LULUCF reporting only covers cultivated land.
 Emissions from coasts and seas, as well as from lakes and most wetlands, are therefore not included.
-There is every reason to develop a system to uniformly measure and report also these emissions.
+There is every reason to develop a system to uniformly measure and report these emissions as well.
+Sweden can be a pioneer here, as the Government's climate investigators also point out in the report on how Sweden's climate policy can be developed ("46 förslag för klimatomställning i ljuset av Fit for 55").

-The research within CoastClim aims to develop a framework for carbon accounting in coastal areas.
+The research within CoastClim aims to develop such a framework for carbon accounting in coastal areas.
 A variety of measurements and sampling in sediment, water and air, together with the development of new modelling tools, will make it possible to assess emissions and carbon uptake with greater certainty in different environments and under different conditions.
 This, in turn, makes it possible to estimate the effects of various disturbances in the marine environment on the climate, and the climate effects of, for example, the restoration of a coastal area.
+The framework can thus become an important support for decision-making.

-If methane emissions and carbon uptake in coastal environments were included in climate reporting and emissions trading, they would be given a national economic value.
+The average price of auctioned emission allowances is currently almost EUR 80 per tonne of carbon dioxide.
+14 If methane emissions and carbon uptake in coastal environments were included in climate reporting and emissions trading, they would be given a national economic value.
 Measures to reduce eutrophication and restore coastal areas could then be economically beneficial, while contributing to climate change mitigation, improving water quality and increasing biodiversity, which is also favourable for societal benefits such as recreation, fisheries and tourism.